 which completes the proof. \end{proof}

-The marginal distribution of test outputs $\bgast$ agrees with the kernel form of the Bayesian linear model with zero-mean prior in Equation~\eqref{equation:zeromean-predictive-high-kernel-form} except the noise term and the output are vectors now (i.e., $g_\ast \rightarrow \bg_\ast$).
+The resulting marginal distribution of the test output $\bgast$ matches the kernel form of the Bayesian linear model with a zero-mean prior given in Equation~\eqref{equation:zeromean-predictive-high-kernel-form}.
+The only difference is the noise term and that now we are working with vector-valued outputs instead of scalar predictions (i.e., $g_\ast \rightarrow \bgast$).